GravityKit/GravityView/readme.txt

 == Changelog ==

 = 1.7.1 on March 11 =
-* Fixed: Fatal error on the list-body template.
+* Fixed: Fatal error on the `list-body.php` template

 = 1.7 on March 10 =
 * Added: You can now edit most Post Fields in Edit Entry mode